leikoilja/ha-google-home/README.md

 pip3 install glocaltokens
 ```

-This will need to be done each time the image is updated unfortunately.
+Unfortunately, this will need to be done each time the image is updated.
 Alternatively you can add the command to the container startup:

 ```
 command: /bin/bash -c "apk add gcc g++; pip3 install --upgrade pip; pip3 install glocaltokens; /init"